Initiatives 2006 -

 When drafting our guidelines, we were presented by management with an exemplary set of guidelines drafted by another department at HKUST (here), which strangely resemble mainland China’s Communist cadre evaluation system.

-2015 / 12 / 7 I ask Dean James Lee for a raise with the argument that (1) my real salary today is less than what I earned as Assistant Professor at HKUST 13 years earlier, and once my home financing allowance ends it will be less than what it was when I started at HKUST as fresh PhD in 1995; (2) my HKUST retirement funds upon retirement won’t even buy one-third of the 700 square feet apartment I am renting; (3) HKUST management explicitly evaluates me as economist but does not pay me as economist; (4) a direct faculty performance and salary comparison with his repeat co-author (who he hired) suggests I am significantly underpaid; (5) three further faculty comparisons suggest that I am significantly underpaid.
+2015 / 12 / 7 I ask the dean for a raise with the argument that (1) my real salary today is less than what I earned as Assistant Professor at HKUST 13 years earlier, and once my home financing allowance ends it will be less than what it was when I started at HKUST as fresh PhD in 1995; (2) my HKUST retirement funds upon retirement won’t even buy one-third of the 700 square feet apartment I am renting; (3) HKUST management explicitly evaluates me as economist but does not pay me as economist; (4) a direct faculty performance and salary comparison with his repeat co-author (who he hired) suggests I am significantly underpaid; (5) three further faculty comparisons suggest that I am significantly underpaid.
 Here (the request is shared with School faculty on 30 October 2016).
 I do not receive a response.

 2016 / 2 / 28 Scathing attack on HKUST’s fake “merit review,” including a history of salary cuts and the farcical nature of guidelines, the forms to fill, and of the “merit review” itself.
 Here

 2016 / 6 / 4 What HKUST management does when a rule-based merit review outcome isn’t to their liking: The Division Merit and Salary Review Committee (under my chairmanship) conducts its annual evaluation of faculty performance in accordance with the division faculty’s earlier decision (2015/11/9).
-Dean James Lee doesn’t like the evaluation and asks for a new evaluation.
+The dean doesn’t like the evaluation and asks for a new evaluation.
 I refuse to disobey the division faculty’s decision and I refuse to ignore the university’s review procedures.
 The division head brings about a new division decision in non-secret voting and when I refuse to reconvene the division review committee—university procedures do not foresee a second review, nor do they authorize anyone to request, let alone require a second review—installs a new committee.
 The new committee produces the outcome desired by the dean.
 Here is the complete documentation in chronological order.
 The new division decision is never implemented—the faculty has been tricked—and only serves to rationalize this one instance of a second division merit review with an outcome to the dean’s liking.

-2016 / 10 / 30 Dean James Lee’s decision on my 2016 salary adjustment completely ignores the decision of the division meeting of 9 November 2015 as well as the new decision by SOSC faculty of 4 June 2016 (as do all subsequent salary adjustments).
+2016 / 10 / 30 The dean’s decision on my 2016 salary adjustment completely ignores the decision of the division meeting of 9 November 2015 as well as the new decision by SOSC faculty of 4 June 2016 (as do all subsequent salary adjustments).
 The dean gives me a 0.9% real salary cut and signals “the better you perform, the more we cut your real salary.”
 My documentation and darkly satirical commentary is here.
 Supporting files: historical salary series, my request to the dean for a raise, annual activities report, CV, division merit review guidelines (as above).

 2017 / 4 / 19 I apply for the (SHSS) deanship.
 Here.
 A person from the headhunting agency talks to me and that’s the end of it.
 I am not interviewed by the search committee, let alone given the chance to present to the school faculty what I have to offer.
 Supporting file: CV